brimdata/zed/docs/data-model/zjson.md

 ### Type Encoding

-The type format follows the terminology in the [ZSON spec](zson.md), where primitive types represent concrete values like strings, integers, times, and so forth, while complex types are composed of primitive types and/or other complex types, e.g., records, sets, arrays, and unions.

-The ZJSON type encoding for a primitive type is simply its ZSON string name, e.g., "int32" or "string".
+The type encoding for a primitive type is simply its Zed type name(zed.md#1-primitive-types) e.g., "int32" or "string".

 Complex types are encoded with small-integer identifiers.